-Here, in this article I am going to provide some understanding of Linux boot loader known as GRUB.
-If you have understanding of working pattern of GRUB then it can help you to know how the operating system exactly works.
-Even it will help you to fix and recover many Linux starting problems.
-If you really want to gain confidence in working of Linux then you should master the GRUB boot loader.
-It is very important step.
+In this tutorial, I am going to provide some understanding of Linux boot loader GRUB (Grand Unified Boot loader).
+If you have an understanding of the working pattern of GRUB then it can help you to know how the operating system works much better.
+If you really want to gain confidence in working on Linux then you should master the GRUB boot loader.
 GRUB can easily work with DOS, Windows, Linux or any BSD operating system.
-GRUB means Grand Unified Boot loader.

-This boot loader can be configured dynamically.
-This means that user has an option to make changes while booting.
+Grub boot loader can be configured dynamically, which means a user has an option to make changes while booting.
 Even users can also easily alter the current boot entries, they can add new entries, select multiple kernels or even they can modify initrd.
-GRUB has also got a support of Logical Block Address.
+GRUB has also got the support of Logical Block Address.
 GRUB can be installed and executed from any type of device like hard disk, CD and USB.
 GRUB and GRUB2 are two different versions.

-GRUB2 is considered as default boot loader of Ubuntu whereas GRUB is generally used in RHEL.
+GRUB2 is considered as default boot loader of Ubuntu whereas GRUB is generally used in RHEL older versions.
 When started, GRUB2 mainly presents a menu and waits for some input from users.
 It generally transfers control to our operating system kernel.
 GRUB2 is mainly designed to provide flexibility and performance to today’s operating systems.

-The default menu which is looking very similar to GRUB but there are some changes made in this.
+The default menu for GRUB2 looks very similar to GRUB but there are some changes made in this.

-1. In today’s new installation of Ubuntu 9.10 or later versions, GRUB2 will now directly show a login prompt and no menu is displayed now.
+- In today’s Linux Distros including (Ubuntu 16.04 and RHEL 7), GRUB2 will now directly show a login prompt and no menu is displayed now.

-4. Users have also now choice of creating custom files in which they can place their own menu entries.
-You can make use of a file called 40_custom which is available in /etc/grub.d folder.
+- Users have also now choice of creating custom files in which they can place their own menu entries.
+You can make use of a file called 40_custom which is available in '/etc/grub.d' folder.